saifongh/ansible_tutorial/README.md

 # ansible_tutorial

-This is my awesome Ansible and it's cool
+This is my awesome Ansible and it's cool, right ?